rummykhan/react-redux/README.md

 store.dispatch(addTodo('Read book'));
 ```

 ## 2. Reducer:
-Reducer gives the initial state of the app, and subsequently
+Reducer are functions that tells the store about the initial state
-this function is responsible of how your app state should
+of the app, and subsequently this function is responsible of how
-change based on the dispatched action, or more specifically based
+your app state should change based on the dispatched action,
-on the type of action.
+or more specifically based on the type of action.

+> It's called a reducer because it's the type of function you would pass to Array.prototype.reduce(reducer, ?initialValue).

 #### Reference Links
 * http://redux.js.org/docs/basics/